Build-Week-Replate-1/Back-End/README.md

 ***API === https://replated.herokuapp.com/***

+If You are having issues with the endpoints please view the example_images folder in root of project

 Type | End Point | Description
 ------------ | ------------ | -------------
 POST | /api/volunteer/register | Volunteer Registration: You need a username, password, phone_number, and volunteer_name